BlueBrain/NeuroM/doc/source/migration.rst

 ---------------------------
 .. _migration-v2.4.0:

-As ``neurom.view.viewer`` have been deleted.
+``neurom.view.viewer`` is deprecated.
 To get the same results as before, use the replacement:

 .. code-block:: python